Cache poisoning (or DNS spoofing) exploits the open qualities of DNS design to cause disruption or infiltrate the network and steal data.

 DNSSEC, especially in environments like corporate networks that are vastly more limited than the open internet, can be effective in closing down most attack vectors for cache poisoning.
 However, because DNSSEC has issues in scaling and usability concerns when deployed on the open internet, it has a bad reputation and limited adoption rate.

 Our advice is to deploy DNSSEC in your corporate network.
 It’ll help defend against cache poisoning.
-You can start with our guides to signing your zones, enabling DNSSEC validation in BIND, zone-walking, and DNSSEC monitoring tools.
+You can start with our guides on this blog; and if you need a refresher, we offer a DNSSEC training course.

 Cache poisoning can be further mitigated by encryption.
 Encrypting DNS traffic, like with DNS-over-TLS and DNS-over-HTTPS (DoT and DoH, respectively), closes opportunities for attackers to spoof the data.
 They do, however, come with other caveats, and we’ll take a closer look at them next time.